gaearon/react-hot-loader/packages/react-proxy/README.md

 For now, use at your own risk.
 Read [The Death of React Hot Loader](https://medium.com/@dan_abramov/the-death-of-react-hot-loader-765fa791d7c4) for some context.

+### Limitations

+Alpha quality.
+0.13+.
+Only ES6 React classes are supported at the moment.
+No error handling.
+No production (disabled) mode.
+[TODO might give some idea.](https://github.com/gaearon/react-hotify/blob/master/TODO)

 ### Usage

 Annotate component classes with the [decorator](https://github.com/wycats/javascript-decorators) this library exports.